microsoft/ADBench/docs/PlotCreating.md

 # Plotting Graphs

 This file describes how to plot benchmark results.
+All paths in this files are given relative to the project root.

 ## Plot Script Definition

 Special plotting script is responsible for creating benchmark plots.
-It is a Python3 script defined in the file `/ADBench/plot_graphs.py`.
+It is a Python3 script defined in the file `ADBench/plot_graphs.py`.
 It has the following dependencies:

 * matplotlib
 * plotly

 These dependencies are fetched automatically during CMake configure.

-This script looks through the directory `/tmp` and for every subdirectory, that contains results produced by [the global runner](./GlobalRunner.md), it creates graphs and stores them in the folder `/tmp/graphs`.
+This script looks through the directory `tmp` and for every subdirectory, that contains results produced by [the global runner](./GlobalRunner.md), it creates graphs and stores them in the folder `tmp/graphs`.
 Two kinds of graphs are available: static PNG files and dynamic [plotly](https://plot.ly/python/) HTML files.

 The script command line arguments are: